Billy Conway (drummer): Subsequent bands

-After Sandman suffered his fatal heart attack in 1999, Colley and Conway proceeded to form Orchestra Morphine, a group of Sandman's friends and colleagues who toured to celebrate the music of the band and to raise funds for the Mark Sandman Music Education Fund.
+After Sandman suffered his fatal heart attack in 1999, Colley and Conway formed Orchestra Morphine, a group of Sandman's friends and colleagues who toured to celebrate the music of the band and to raise funds for the Mark Sandman Music Education Fund.

 Colley and Conway also formed Twinemen with singer Laurie Sargent.
 Conway and Sargent were long-term partners.

 Conway worked with Jeffrey Foucault and poet Lisa Olstein on the eponymous first album by Cold Satellite (2011) and the follow-up Cavalcade (2013).
 Previously, he had performed on albums by Kris Delmhorst, who became Foucault's wife.

 Another part of this circle of artists is Caitlin Canty, whose 2015 album Reckless Skyline was produced by Foucault and employed Conway as drummer.

 Foucault has cited a shared desire to give weight to space and silence, which was a constant in Conway's career.
 For their live gigs as a duo, they played only what they could carry into a club alone in one trip.
 Conway's minimal "suitcase drum" setup harked back to his use of the cocktail drum.

 Conway occasionally joined Vapors of Morphine, which honors the legacy of Morphine, for some big shows.

 He also continued to perform as a guest on albums and live dates by other artists.
 In particular, Chris Smither cited Conway's feel and intuition.

 Conway was drummer on Early Riser, the ninth album by John Statz, recorded in 2019 and released in 2020.

 In 2019, Conway, Fitting, and Champagne got together and recorded an album.
-A live date was announced for January 19, 2020 at Club Passim in Cambridge -- which was to be their first appearance together on stage since all were members of Treat Her Right.
+A live date was announced for January 19, 2020 at Club Passim in Cambridge—which was to be their first appearance together on stage since all were members of Treat Her Right.
 Unfortunately, it was announced that week that Conway would not be able to perform at the event because of health issues and that Jerome Deupree and Larry Dersch would fill in.
 At the event Fitting told the audience Conway had restarted cancer treatment.
 His diagnosis was made more public later that year.
 He was originally diagnosed with bowel cancer in October 2018.